czukowski/I18n_Plural/README.md

-This module has started as a helper class to help achieve accurate language-dependent plural inflections, but has grown since into almost complete alternative to Kohana 3.2 I18n system (branches for previous Kohana 3.x versions are also available).
+This module has started as a helper class to help achieve accurate language-dependent plural inflections, but has grown since into almost complete alternative to Kohana 3.2 I18n system (branches for previous Kohana 3.x versions are also available, although no longer supported).

-**Notice**: this readme is not yet updated to reflect the major API changes in this branch.

 Current features are: